 "Please continue Chicago Bound in future years.
 While a host of logistical issues came with coronavirus, my experience was second to none.
 Thank you to all who presented and kudos to those who worked behind the scenes to make the program possible.
 I would recommend Chicago Bound to any incoming first-year!"- 2020 Chicago Bound Participant

-As a participant of Discover Chicago Bound, you will learn about a number of Chicago communities, including those neighboring the University, through virtual engagement with community partners and community-based organizations, documentaries, and other forms of learning and engaging.
+As a participant of the Chicago Bound cohort, you will learn about a number of Chicago communities, including those neighboring the University, through virtual engagement with community partners and community-based organizations, documentaries, and other forms of learning and engaging.
 You will grow to deeply appreciate the vibrant history, diverse cultures, and social challenges that Chicago is known for around the world—all in a tight-knit cohort of first-year students led by current UChicago students.
-Through Discover Chicago Bound, you can expect to become more informed about Chicago and methods of affecting social change, including direct service, research and evaluation, advocacy and activism, community organizing, public policy, social entrepreneurship, and philanthropy.
+Through Chicago Bound, you can expect to become more informed about Chicago and methods of affecting social change, including direct service, research and evaluation, advocacy and activism, community organizing, public policy, social entrepreneurship, and philanthropy.
 Issues touched upon include immigration, segregation and racism, education, health, community economic development, and gender and identity.

 No prior civic engagement, volunteering, or social justice experience is needed; just keep your eye on our Canvas updates for materials.
 We encourage you to bring your curiosity about Chicago, social justice issues, and how government, businesses, and social culture create the opportunities and injustices that exist in Chicago and beyond.